TheFallenSpirit/ESDocs/docs/legal/privacy.md

 or any payment information.
 All information identifying you including your payment information is stored by [Lemon Squeezy](https://lemonsqueezy.com), you can read their [privacy policy here](https://www.lemonsqueezy.com/privacy).

+9. **Roleplay Counters.** When someone uses a roleplay command on you, ES stores a counter on your profile of the amount of times that roleplay command has been used on you.
+You can find a list of roleplay commands by using `/help` and selecting "Fun & Roleplay Commands" from the selector.

 ## Data Eternal Slave Shares
 1. **Writing Tasks.** All data used to create writing tasks, including but not limited to task names, task descriptions,